Ben Jones (American cartoonist)

-Benjamin Queair Jones (born 1977) is an American director, fine artist, voice actor, animator, producer, writer and storyboard artist.
-He was a co-founder and member of the art collective Paper Rad from 2001–2008, as well as his own studio Ben Jones Studio, Inc. in 2008.
+Benjamin Queair Jones (born 1977) is an American artist, animator, filmmaker, and voice actor.
+He was a co-founder and member of the art collective Paper Rad from 2001 to 2008, as well as his own studio Ben Jones Studio, Inc. in 2008.
 He has worked on various animated television programs and web series for Animation Domination High-Def (ADHD).
 Since 2017, Jones is the creative director of Bento Box Entertainment.
 He lives and works in Los Angeles, California.

 Biography

 Jones was born in 1977 in Pittsburgh, Pennsylvania and grew up in central Massachusetts.
 His family collected computers, a hobby initiated by his father, Frank, who was a software engineer.
 This influenced Jones a lot, so much that later he would draw inspiration for his future style of art and design.

 Jones attended Massachusetts College of Art and Design, and graduated in 1999 with a B.F.A. in Studio of Interrelated Media (SIM).